-Stipulated Protective Order until such time as the Court may enter such a different Order.
-It is the all Parties, it shall be presented to the Court for entry.
-Counsel and the parties agree to be bound by the terms set forth herein with regard to any Confidential Materials that have been produced before the Court signs this Stipulated Protective Order, and further bound by the terms set forth herein with regard to any Confidential Materials that have been produced or will be produced pending the
+6 22.
+After this Stipulated Protective Order has been signed by the parties and counsel for 7 all Parties, it shall be presented to the Court for entry.
+Counsel and the parties agree to be bound by 8 the terms set forth herein with regard to any Confidential Materials that have been produced before 9 the Court signs this Stipulated Protective Order, and further bound by the terms set forth herein with 10 regard to any Confidential Materials that have been produced pending the 11 Court's entry of this Stipulated Protective Order and/or notwithstanding the Court's entry of this 12 Stipulation.